 Colmar is a city that you will fall in love with

 With its colorful houses and half-timbers.
 In the heart of the Alsace and its wine-growing area, we find this town that opens its doors to visitors and looks like an open-air museum.

 Best Things to Visit in Colmar in 1 Day

 If you only stay one day in Colmar, there are must-see places, and I will detail them below with an itinerary that you can follow very easily.

-If you stay a second day, we also tell you what you can visit in this beautiful Alsatian town.
+If you stay a second day, we will also tell you what you can visit in this beautiful Alsatian town.

 Don’t forget to visit Strasbourg too, the Capital of Alsace is pretty awesome.

-The must-sees in Colmar are: to explore the Old Town and Little Venice.
+The must-sees in Colmar are exploring the Old Town and Little Venice.

 A recommended route would be to start on Rue des Marchands.
 It is the most characteristic street of the old part of the city and is almost all pedestrian.

 Catedral St. Martin

 Continuing along rue des Marchands, you will arrive at the Rue des Tourneurs, which takes you to the Cathedral St.-Martin.

-Pay attention to the buildings surrounding the cathedral; among them, we will find the Adolphe house of 1350 and the Old Guard Corps of Renaissance style of 1575.
+Please pay attention to the buildings surrounding the cathedral; we will find the Adolphe house of 1350 and the Old Guard Corps of Renaissance style of 1575.

 The facade is divided into three parts; on the right side, we can see the bell tower of the fourteenth century (finished in 1572) with reliefs representing the final judgment and the Adoration of the wizards.

 The cathedral’s interior is very nice; it is divided into three parts and surrounded by chapels.

 La Rue des Marchands

-On Rue des Marchands, you will find very picturesque houses, restaurants, and different businesses.
+You will find picturesque houses, restaurants, and different businesses on Rue des Marchands.

-One of the most characteristic houses is the Pfister House, alsatian style of 1537, opposite the Schongauer House and the Swan House.
+One of the most characteristic houses is the Pfister House, an alsatian style of 1537, opposite the Schongauer House and the Swan House.